$k$-path graphs: experiments and conjectures about algebraic connectivity and $\alpha$-index: Experiments and Results

 The same experiments were performed for 3-path and 4-path graphs.
 The Appendix shows Tables~\ref{tab:extremal_common3} and~\ref{tab:maximos_Q_Alpha3} with the results for 3-path graphs and Tables~\ref{tab:extremal_common4} and~\ref{tab:maximos_Q_Alpha4} for 4-path graphs.
-In all experiments, for all considered values of $n$ and $\alpha$, the color sequence related to the graph that achieves the maximum $\alpha$-index is the sequence $\langle 1 \, 2 \dots 1 \, 2 ...\rangle$, which corresponds to the graph $K_2 \vee P_{n-2}$ for 3-path and $K_3 \vee P_{n-3}$ for 4-path graphs.
+In all experiments, for all considered values of $n$ and $\alpha$, the color sequence related to the graph that achieves the maximum $\alpha$-index is the sequence $\langle 1 \, 2 \dots 1 \, 2 ...\rangle$, which corresponds to the graph $K_2 \vee P_{n-2}$ for 3-paths in $L_{3,n}$ and $K_3 \vee P_{n-3}$ for 4-paths in $L_{4,n}$.